AshIrvin/Cubey/README.md

 * [Technologies](#technologies)

 ## General info
-A game I've been creating for over a year now, but I'm determined to finish it before moving onto the next solo project!
+A game I've been creating for well over a year now, but I'm determined to finish it before moving onto the next solo project!

 I wanted to create a simple platformer that my 5 year old could play, recognise and enjoy.
 He even helps design the levels!
 Next to get him a Tshirt to secretely advertise Cubey in school...